1. Core privacy position

 - On-device app preferences such as language and onboarding state.

-- Crash and stability diagnostics that may include technical device and app-state information.
+- Crash logs, diagnostics, and app performance information, which may include technical device, operating system, network, and app-state metadata.

-- Custom diagnostic keys such as the last viewed screen and the last calculation counts.
+- Custom diagnostic keys and event metadata used to understand crashes or product health, such as the active screen and aggregate calculation counts.

-Based on the current implementation, this telemetry is intended to support product stability and does not deliberately send the user’s morph names, collection notes, or full genetics records as analytics event payloads.
+Based on the current implementation, the app is not intended to send user-entered morph names, collection notes, or full local genetics records as analytics event payloads.
+However, third-party SDKs may still process device identifiers, app interaction signals, and technical diagnostics under their own product behavior and privacy terms.

 3. How information is used